one-data-model/one-data-model.github.io/faq.md

 ## How do I as a developer use OneDM?

-OneDm provides a modeling language, Semantic Definition Format (SDF) and provides access to a body of contributed IoT data models that you can use to build IoT devices.
+OneDm provides a modeling language, Semantic Definition Format (SDF), and provides access to a body of contributed IoT data models that you can use to build IoT devices.
 OneDM provides some basic tools to enable you as a developer to define new models, translate models to and from other SDO formats like LWM2M XML/MOD files or OCF OpenAPI files.
 The models and tools are all available under the BSD 3-Clause license.

-As an organization or vendor, you can use OneDM to host a privately-managed repository where you can manage your own online stable namespace within OneDM for your own definitions, whether you ultimately intend to converge then in ONeDM or not.
+As an organization or vendor, you can use OneDM to host a privately-managed repository where you can manage your own online stable namespace within OneDM for your own definitions, whether you ultimately intend to converge them in OneDM or not.

 ## How do I contribute new definitions to OneDM?